Andy Polo: Return to Universitario

-After being terminated by the Timbers, Polo signed with Universitario in March 2022.
-The contract was paid in full by the MLS upon his termination with his Contract with the Timbers.
-Despite his return, there was backlash by fans of the club as well as from the Peruvian Ministry of Women and Vulnerable Populations, with the Ministry releasing a statement expressing their solidarity with Genesis Alarcon and her children and urged the club to take immediate actions in response to the events related to Andy Polo.
+After being terminated by the Timbers, he signed with Universitario de Deportes in March 2022.
+The contract was paid in full by MLS upon his termination with his Contract with the Timbers.
+Despite his return, there was backlash by fans of the club as well as from the Peruvian Ministry of Women and Vulnerable Populations, with the Ministry releasing a statement expressing their solidarity with Genesis Alarcon and her children and urged the club to take immediate actions in response to the events related to Polo.
+In 2023, after the arrival of manager Jorge Fossati, Polo was reconverted into a right wing-back, later winning the 2023 Liga 1 after defeating Alianza Lima in the finals.
+In 2024, he played a total of 40 matches, scoring 3 goals and giving 15 assists, winning a second consecutive national championship with Universitario in the year of its centennial.